ariondey/ariondey/README.md

 # `🧬`

 Hello!
 My name is Arion and I'm a student studying molecular and cellular biology @ UIUC.
-The realm of biology I (currently) enjoy most is some mixture of immunology, bioinformatics, and systems biology.
+The realm of biology I (currently) enjoy most is some mixture of virology, bioinformatics, and systems biology.
 Currently my primary interests lie in the application of machine learning and computational analysis to biological concepts.
-When I have rare additional time, I enjoy spending time talking about football (American and European) and reading (currently working through The Gambler by Dostoevsky).
+When I have rare additional time, I enjoy spending time talking about football (American and European) and reading (currently working through Brothers Karamazov by Dostoevsky).
-I also have a academic interest in philosophy, specifically ethics and metaphysics.
+I also have a academic interest in philosophy, specifically ethics and metaphysics, as well as Hindu philosophy such as Advaita Vedanta.

 ## Current